 Budget and Time-Friendly Home Improvement Projects

-The summer months are a great time to get some home improvement projects and remodels finished.
+The summer and fall months are a great time to get some home improvement projects and remodels finished.
 But for most of us, money and time are both factors in deciding what to do and how to get it done.
 We’ve put together some projects you can do on a tight budget and timeline.

 Kitchen and Bathroom Makeovers

 Remodeling a kitchen or a bathroom can cost tens of thousands of dollars.
 But with some paint, new knobs, and a weekend of work, you can give those rooms new life.
 Painting the walls is a good start, but you can also paint the cabinets and doors as well.
 Be sure to get the right paint for your wood, and sand down the cabinets if necessary.

 Another way to add flair and fun to any kitchen or bathroom is with a new backsplash.
 Your local home improvement store has plenty of self-adhesive, no-grout options that make installing that new accent quick, easy, and affordable.
 Other backsplash options include shiplap, ceiling tiles, wallpaper (that is also waterproof), or some wood and chalkboard paint.

 Replacing your front door can be one of the biggest boosts to your home’s equity and curbside appeal.
 But painting it and adding new wood trim around it can also do wonders.
 Adding a piece of artwork or the first letter of your family’s last name (made from wood or metal) to the door is also a nice touch.

 Your deck and patio can quickly become an outdoor living room.
 Patio furniture and lighting are easy fixes.
 Sun shades, sun umbrellas, as well as privacy shades can also add to the appeal.
 If your home doesn’t have a large patio or a deck, you might consider adding one to your home.
 The benefits can often outweigh the costs.